 - Creating and Delivering the Retail Brand

-- Managing the International Retail Business.
+- Developing the Contemporary Retail experience

 This specialism will prepare you for a career in the retail sector or within those organisations supplying it with goods and services.